jonasnick/jonasnick.github.com/source/about/index.markdown

 sharing: true
 footer: true
 ---
-I hold Cognitive Science BSc from the University of Tübingen, Germany.
+I hold a Cognitive Science BSc from the University of Tübingen, Germany.
 Currently, I am pursuing a Master's Degree in Computer Science at ETH in Zürich.

 Contact: jonasd (dot) nick (at) gmail (dot) com